by Rob Adams Event Trends February 02nd, 2023

 - App customization – Speaking of the app, allow your guests to customize modules, alerts, and even color schemes.
 You want them to use the app leading up to and during the meeting, so allow them to customize the app to encourage adoption and use.

 - Personalized event gifting – We all know how much attendees love a good swag bag.
 You have the opportunity to go above and beyond by having their names on the bags and by tailoring the contents to their interests based on data collected.
 Again, the information you have on attendees can help you truly make these special.

 - Tailored tracks – Create tracks within your event and allow your attendees to follow paths that are designed to appeal to their interests or goals.
 For example, if you have a series of speakers or sessions that focus on leadership skills, create a track for attendees who want to build that skill.

 - Provide choices – To personalize an event, you don’t need to have all the guest data.
 In fact, one of the best ways to personalize your program is by letting your attendees make choices.
 Giving choices on gifts, meals, activities, and session tracks can make an event feel special for each attendee.

-While sustainability and corporate responsibility were already on many people’s radars, during the pandemic, more people became aware of their consumption and environmental impact.
-Thankfully, not only are more businesses aware of the ways in which they can limit their carbon footprint and impact on their communities, but there are a variety of ways for event planners and hosts to include sustainability and corporate responsibility in their meetings and events.
+While sustainability and corporate responsibility were already on many people’s radars, more people are becoming aware of their consumption and environmental impact.
+Thankfully, not only are more businesses aware of the ways in which they can limit their carbon footprint and impact on their communities, but there are also a variety of ways for event planners and hosts to include sustainability and corporate responsibility in their meetings and events.